slatedocs/slate/source/includes/administration/_custom_ui_settings.md

 Optional | &nbsp;
 ---------- | -----------
-`customUIRootUrl`<br/>*string* | The base root that the user will be redirected to once the user is login. .
+`customUIRootUrl`<br/>*string* | The base root that the user will be redirected to once the user is login.
 Required if the custom ui is enabled.
 `domainToken`<br/>*string* | The domain name that will be used in the authentication cookie.
-The cookie must be acceptable by both the reseller organization custom domain and the url provided in this configuration. .
+The cookie must be acceptable by both the reseller organization custom domain and the url provided in this configuration.
 Required if the custom ui is enabled.
-`gotoParam`<br/>*string* | Parameter name to get path to redirect the user to.
 `applyTags`<br/>*Array[string]* | The list organization tags that will redirect the user to the custom ui if they match.
 `denyTags`<br/>*Array[string]* | The list organization tags that will not redirect the user to the custom ui if they match.
 `redirectRoles`<br/>*Array[string]* | The list of roles that users will be redirected to the new UI.
 Possible values are `reseller`,`admin`,`user`,`guest`.